 All those who use WDFW lands are encouraged to take a look at the new rules.
-The department will be posting signs throughout the spring and spreading the word about the new rules at meetings and events.

 With the new public conduct rules in place and followed; WDFW public lands will continue to provide safe, beautiful wildlands for all users to enjoy now and in the future.